Sunken Civilisation and Living Reefs: Parque de la Atlántida

 Parque de la Atlántida diving site

-The park is not a dumping ground of old tyres or scuttled ships.
-It is a deliberately designed seascape featuring over 350 individual structures crafted from pH-neutral concrete and high-density fibreglass.
+The park is a deliberately designed seascape featuring over 350 individual structures crafted from pH-neutral concrete and high-density fibreglass.
 The aesthetic choices were deliberate; the modules are cast to resemble the ruined architecture of a lost civilisation, a deliberate nod to the Atlantis myth to capture the public imagination.

 That is the crucial data point PHAROS is collecting.
 The Parque de la Atlántida proves that if you build it, they will come.
 But the question the scientists are now asking is: can we build it better?
 And can we do it on a scale large enough to mitigate the damage done by trawling, pollution, and rising sea temperatures?